San Francisco United Democratic Club

 Section 5.
 Board Notice, Agenda and Minutes

-- Notice of all meetings of the Board shall be prepared and distributed by the recording secretary at least four days (96 hours) prior to the convening of the meeting.
+- Notice of all meetings of the Board shall be prepared and distributed by the Internal Communications Director at least four days (96 hours) prior to the convening of the meeting.

 - The agenda for all meeting shall be distributed electronically to the Board at least two days (48 hours) prior to the convening of the meeting.
-Any member of the Board may place an item on the agenda of a regular or special meeting of the Board by written request to the recording secretary at least three days (72 hours) prior to the meeting.
+Any member of the Board may place an item on the agenda of a regular or special meeting of the Board by written request to the Internal Communications Director at least three days (72 hours) prior to the meeting.

 - An item may be added to the agenda of a meeting after the noticing deadline through a tho-thirds super majority vote of the Board present and voting.

-- The Secretary shall distribute minutes of Board meetings to all Board members and post on the Club’s website within four (4) days after each meeting.
+- The Internal Communications Director shall distribute minutes of Board meetings to all Board members prior to the next meeting of the Board.

 Section 6.
 Board Procedure and Action